KABoissonneault/KingmakerBugfixes/README.md

 - Feral Mutagen will lose weapon enchantments (ex: Magic Fang) when reloading a save that previously had such enchantments
 - All items with "conditional" buffs to stats (ex: Bracers of Archery buffing attack and damage if you're using a bow) do not track "descriptors" like "Competence bonus"

+## Settings

+List of settings:
+- Fix Area of Effect Double Trigger: Without this fix, all lasting area of effects will trigger twice when a unit enters it (or when it's cast on top of them).
+For example, Stinking Cloud will require two saving throws
+- Fix Nauseated Poison Descriptor: Without this fix, poison immunity makes you immune to the Nauseated condition.
+With this fix, you can use Cacophonous Call on poison immune enemies, but swarms can also apply Nauseated through your Delay Poison
+- Fix Bane Living: Without this fix, Bane of the Living (and the Penalty scythe) is a bane of everything.
+Now, it is not a bane of undead or constructs
+- Fix Candlemere Tower Research: Without this fix, Candlemere Tower Research applies the buff to all six regions, and applies globally (6 times +3).
+Without this fix, the buff only applies to the South Narlmarches region, and applies to it and adjacent regions (1 time +3).
+If you already have the six buffs on your save, you need to "Modify Current Save" to fix it
+- Fix Kingdom Building Access: Without this fix, it is possible to build a Black Market without having a Thieves Guild or the correct alignment.
+With this fix, only non-Lawful, non-Good baronies can build one (after building a Thieves Guild)
+- Fix Embassy Row Grand Diplomat Bonus: Without this fix, Embassy Row's Grand Diplomat bonus applies globally.
+With it, it only applies in the region where the Embassy Row is built
+- Fix Necklace of Double Crosses: Without this fix, the Necklace gives +2d6 sneak attack to all weapon attacks, including ranged, and the ally attack mechanic is not implemented.
+With it, the bonus only applies to melee attacks, and the wielder will attempt attacks of opportunity on allies that leave its threatening range
+- Fix Shatter Defenses: Without this fix, Shatter Defenses always applies on shaken/frightened targets, even if a hit was never landed.
+With it, a hit on a shaken/frightened will apply a buff on the enemy for 2 turns that makes it flat footed to the attacker (even if it's no longer shaken/frightened next turn).
+Does not apply when using Call of the Wild.
+- Fix Arcane Trickster Alignment Requirement: With this fix, only non-lawful characters can be an Arcane Trickster, as described in the in-game glossary - Fix Crane Wing Requirements: With this fix, you cannot use Crane Wing with a shield (not even a buckler).
+Still allows for using a weapon with two-hands, since there's almost no way to wield a weapon in one hand in Kingmaker
+- Fix Controlled Fireball: With this fix, Controlled Fireball applies minimal damage to allies instead of none.
+Watch out for Arcane Trickster sneak attacks
+- Fix Weapon Enhancement Damage Reduction: Without this fix, any "trait" on a weapon makes it magical for the purpose of bypassing Damage Reduction (ex: 10/magic), including Composite or Thrown (but not masterwork).
+With this fix, only the proper "+1" (or more) enchantment makes a weapon bypass DR, as described in the rules
+- Fix Free Ezvanki Temple: Without this fix, you always get a free temple from Ezvanki when starting out your barony, even if you've never talked to him.
+With this fix, you need to pass the Diplomacy check, as intended
+- Bypass Spell Resistance for Out of Combat Buffs: In tabletop, a unit can always choose to remove its spell resistance by using a standard action, which removes it for a turn.
+This feature is not implemented in Kingmaker, but this setting allows units to ignore spell resistance when casting spells on allies while out of combat, as a shorthand.

 ## Contributors